-The Sansui AU-919 is a technical tour de force and an absolute stunner.
-Find out more about this legendary integrated amplifier in another of my COVID-19 series.
+The beautiful Sansui AU-919 integrated amplifier is a technical tour de force and an absolute stunner.
+Read on to find out more about this legendary model.

 The AU-919 is part of an elite group of integrated amplifiers we might call ‘the greats’.
-Other Sansui contenders include the incredible AU-20000, restoration article coming soon and the grand-master, the AU-X1, one of which is here for overhaul and pictured below.
-The legendary AU-717 definitely also deserves an honourable mention.
+Other Sansui contenders include the incredible AU-20000, a restoration article coming soon and the grand master, the AU-X1, one of which is here for overhaul and pictured below.
+The legendary AU-717 also deserves an honourable mention.

 Sansui set the bar high with the AU-919 in terms of build quality, features and performance.
 It’s up there with models like the Accuphase E-202 and E-303 in many respects and other great integrated amplifiers like the Technics SU-V8, Sony TA-FA777, Kenwood KA-907 and a select few others.